European Prospective Investigation into Cancer and Nutrition (EPIC)

 The Principle Investigator for EPIC-Oxford is Professor Tim Key.
 His main interests are the roles of diet and sex hormones in the aetiology of cancer, particularly cancers of the breast, prostate and colon.

-EPIC-Oxford is supported by the Medical Research Council and Cancer Research UK.
+EPIC-Oxford is supported by Cancer Research UK, the Medical Research Council and the Wellcome Trust.

 For more information on the publications from EPIC-Oxford please see their website here.